Have you ever tried swapping between an electric guitar and an acoustic during a live performance? Not ideal, right.

 What if I told you that, at the flick of a switch, you could get an acoustic tone from your electric guitar?
 Well, it turns out you can with an acoustic modeler pedal.

-In this article, we went on the hunt for the best acoustic simulator pedal.
+In this article, we hunted for the best acoustic simulator pedal.

 We cover the key considerations you need to think about when buying one and we’ll review some of our favorite products.
 Will using one ever be as good as the sound of a real dreadnought?
 Of course not.
 But for the reasons we set out below, these things have a lot to shout about.